Farama-Foundation/PettingZoo/docs/classic.md

 #### Rewards

-According to RLCard, the reward is calculated by the terminal state of the game.
-Note that the reward is different from that of the standard game.
-A player who gins is awarded 1 point.
-A player who knocks is awarded 0.2 points.
-The losing player is punished by the negative of their deadwood count.
+At the end of the game, a player who gins is awarded 1 point, a player who knocks is awarded 0.2 points, and the losing player recieves a reward equal to  -1 * their deadwood count.

-If the hand is declared dead, both players are punished by the negative of their deadwood count.
+If the hand is declared dead, both players recieve a reward equal to  -1 * their deadwood count.

 ### Go